opendocsg/opendoc-formsg-faq/Updates.md

 ## 8 Apr 2020: Storage mode

 What you can see, feel or smell:
-- Launch Storage mode for everyone (MyInfo, attachment, table, autoreply pdf not available)
+- Launched Storage mode for everyone (MyInfo, attachments, table fields, response pdf not available)

 ## 7 Apr 2020: Basic phone field, extend CorpPass time out, security and testing improvements